Deckart2/noise_contour/README.md

 `airport_sound_report.Rmd` is a R Markdown file used to create a report summarizing this work.
 That report can also be found in the repo or via [this link](https://github.com/Deckart2/noise_contour/blob/main/airport_sound_report.pdf).

 `create_midway_sound.R` is a short script that creates dataframe for noise monitoring stations surrounding Midway airport.

-`ohare_sound.Rmd` is the heart of this repo.
-It contains code to clean and compile the airport sound monitoring location dataset, preliminary data visualization, code to build and evaluate model surfaces, code to create more fine-grained model surfaces, and finally code to write those surfaces.